sayedsaeedhosseini/reactjs-note-challenge/README.md

 **Note:** use jwt in **Authorization** header like: jwt your_jwt_token

+## Task

+1. Either clone or private fork this repository (if you don't know how to do that, Google is your friend)
+2. Develop the given challenge
+3. Commit and Push your code to your new repository
+3. Send us an email and notify us of completion!
+We'll take care about the rest and get back to you.

 **Please do not start development before getting a confirmation from us.**

 Happy Coding! ✊🏻